selfcustody/krux/docs/troubleshooting.en.md

 ## **After Installing**

-### Maix Amigo touchscreen doesn't work with v24.03.0 but worked okay with v23.09.1?
+### Maix Amigo touchscreen doesn't work with v24.03.0 and later, but worked okay with v23.09.1?

 <img src="../img/amigo-inside-switch-up.jpg" align="right">

 We added a hardware IRQ (interrupt request) to the firmware, so when you open your Maix Amigo, you will see a switch in the middle of the device board, it must be in the upper position for the touchscreen to work with v24.03.0 and later.